alchaplinsky/smartstart/README.md

 Or install it yourself as:

-Use sass import instead of sprockets manifest =require instruction:

     $ gem install smartstart_rails

 ## Usage

+Use sass @import instead of sprockets manifest =require instruction:

     @import 'smartstart'